Hong Kong: Demographics

-The Census and Statistics Department estimated Hong Kong's population at 7,482,500 in mid-2019.
-The overwhelming majority (92%) is Han Chinese, most of whom are Taishanese, Teochew, Hakka, and other Cantonese peoples.
-The remaining 8% are non-ethnic Chinese minorities, primarily Filipinos, Indonesians, and South Asians.
+The Census and Statistics Department estimated Hong Kong's population at 7,413,070 in 2021.
+The overwhelming majority (91.6%) is Han Chinese, most of whom are Taishanese, Teochew, Hakka, and other Cantonese peoples.
+The remaining 8.4% are non-ethnic Chinese minorities, primarily Filipinos, Indonesians, and South Asians.
 However, most Filipinos and Indonesians in Hong Kong are short-term workers.
-According to a 2016 thematic report by the Hong Kong government, after excluding foreign domestic helpers, the real number of non-Chinese ethnic minorities in the city was 263,593, or 3.6% of Hong Kong's population.
+According to a 2021 thematic report by the Hong Kong government, after excluding foreign domestic helpers, the real number of non-Chinese ethnic minorities in the city was 301,344, or 4% of Hong Kong's population.
 About half the population have some form of British nationality, a legacy of colonial rule; 3.4 million residents have British National (Overseas) status, and 260,000 British citizens live in the territory.
-The vast majority also hold Chinese nationality, automatically granted to all ethnic Chinese residents at the transfer of sovereignty.
+The vast majority also hold Chinese nationality, automatically granted to all ethnic Chinese residents at the handover.
 Headline population density exceeds 7,060 people/km2, and is the fourth-highest in the world.

-The predominant language is Cantonese, a variety of Chinese originating in Guangdong.
-It is spoken by 94.6% of the population, 88.9% as a first language and 5.7% as a second language.
-Slightly over half the population (53.2%) speaks English, the other official language; 4.3% are native speakers, and 48.9% speak English as a second language.
-Code-switching, mixing English and Cantonese in informal conversation, is common among the bilingual population.
-Post-handover governments have promoted Mandarin, which is currently about as prevalent as English; 48.6% of the population speak Mandarin, with 1.9% native speakers and 46.7% as a second language.
-Traditional Chinese characters are used in writing, rather than the simplified characters used in the mainland.